bytebase/bytebase.com/content/docs/reference/command-line.md

 default: **""**

 The demo name.
 If specified, Bytebase will load the demo data instead of the real data.
-The data is the same used by [https://demo.bytebase.com](https://demo.bytebase.com).
+The data is the same used by [the demo](/view-live-demo).
 This is a quick way to test the product yourself or demonstrate it to your peers.
 When Bytebase is started with --demo, it stores the data in a separate location, which means the demo data and real data never interferes with each other.

 The current available demo names are:

 - default
-- schema-migration-history

 ## --external-url &lt;&lt;string&gt;&gt;